ksator/junos-verifications-automation-with-jsnapy/README.md

 set system services netconf ssh commit
 ```
 The default netconf port is 830.
-Make sure your server/laptop can access to the devices management ip address on port 830.
+Make sure your server/laptop can access the devices management ip address on port 830.

 ### Ansible playbook:
 The Ansible playbook to configure the devices is [pb.yml] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/pb.yml).
 It is at the root of this repository.